Diversity Days - Planeta.com

 Poster

+Nothing will cancel May’s Diversity Days.
 Planeta.com’s annual celebration of May 21 and 22 gets its own page.
 Join us as we reflect and celebrate the World Day for Cultural Diversity for Dialogue and Development (Día Mundial de la Diversidad Cultural Para el diálogo y el desarrollo) and the International Day for Biological Diversity (Día Internacional de la Diversidad Biológica).

+2020 is a critical year on our shared journey connecting the natural and cultural worlds.
+Biodiversity 2020 is on our calendar and ahead just two years is the International Decade of Indigenous Languages.

 How to participate

-Educate yourself and engage with local and international communities that celebrate cultural and biological diversity.
+- Engage with local and international communities that celebrate cultural and biological diversity.

 Cultural Diversity